-In early 2020, Bison Oil & Gas traded this lease to Mallard Exploration ("Mallard"), Mallard subsequently filed an application with the Colorado Oil & Gas Conservation Commission ("COGCC") to update the permit to create a new pooled unit.

-During 2021, the operator advanced through the oil well production stages: drilling was completed in the first quarter, wellfield completion/fracking was completed during the second quarter, drill out was completed in July, and flowback was completed in August.
-By August 2021, each of the eight (8) Blue Teal Fed wells had commenced oil and gas production.
+In early 2020, the operator filed an application with the Colorado Oil & Gas Conservation Commission ("COGCC") to update the permit to create a new pooled unit.
+Subsequently during 2021, the operator advanced through the oil well production stages: drilling was completed in the first quarter, wellfield completion/fracking was completed during the second quarter, drill out was completed in July, and flowback was completed in August.
+By August 2021, each of the eight (8) wells had commenced oil and gas production.
 The first royalty payment was made in January 2022 and monthly royalty payments have been received subsequently.
-These wells continue to rank among the top Colorado producing wells.